2-3tablespoonschopped cilantro(leaves and thin stems)

 Whole Spices: The use of whole spices is what makes this quintessentially Chettinad.
 Make sure to use the freshest you can find.

-Red Chile: Traditional chicken Chettinad is made with gundu chillies, but these are hard to find, so I like the widely available Kashmiri red chile powder.
-However, you can substitute with paprika if Kashmiri is unavailable.
+Red Chillies: Traditional chicken Chettinad is made with gundu chilies, but since those are hard to find, I use Kashmiri red chili powder.
+Paprika is another alternative.

-Blender: I find a high-powered blender jar to be the best method for blending the spices, tomatoes, ginger and garlic.
-If necessary, add water a tablespoon at a time to blend to a smooth consistency.
+Blender: I find a high-powered blender jar to be the best method for making a lump-free curry paste.
+If necessary, add water, a tablespoon at a time, to blend to a smooth consistency.

 Storage: Store the curry in an airtight container in the fridge for up to 4 days or in the freezer for up to 3 months.
-Then, thaw overnight before reheating.
+Thaw it overnight before reheating.

 Reheat in 1-minute increments in the microwave, stirring in between, or over medium heat on the stovetop.
 The gravy will naturally tighten after a few days.
 Add a few tablespoons of water to bring the curry back to its original consistency.